jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/introduction/part-4.md

 Later on, however, various distinct dynasties made their appearance.
 The time intervals became longer and longer.
 Historical interest now was concentrated on the rulers themselves and on the mutual relationships of the various dynasties in respect to power and predominance.

 The problem now was which nations could stand up (to the ruling dynasty) and which were too weak to do so.
 Therefore, it is pointless for an author of the present time to mention the sons and wives, the engraving on the seal ring, the surname, judge, wazir, and doorkeeper of an ancient dynasty, when he does not know the origin, descent, or circumstances of its members.

 Present-day authors mention all these things in mere blind imitation of former authors.
 They disregard the intentions of the former authors and forget to pay attention to historiography's purpose.

 An exception are the wazirs who were very influential and whose historical importance overshadowed that of the rulers.
-Such wazirs as,-for -instance,- al- Ijajjaj,--the Band Muhallab, the Barmecides, the Banu Sahl b.
+Such wazirs as,-for -instance,- al-Ijajjaj,--the Band Muhallab, the Barmecides, the Banu Sahl b.
 Nawbakht, Kaffir al-Ikhshidi, Ibn Abi 'Amir, and others should be mentioned.
 There is no objection to dealing with their lives or referring to their conditions for in importance they rank with the rulers.

 An additional note to end this discussion may find its place here.
 History refers to events that are peculiar to a particular age or race.
 Discussion of the general conditions of regions, races, and periods constitutes the historian's foundation.

 Most of his problems rest upon that foundation, and his historical information derives clarity from it.
 It forms the topic of special works, such as the Muruj adh-dhahab of al-Mas'udi.
 In this work, al-Mas'udi commented upon the conditions of nations and regions in the West and in the East during his period (which was) the three hundred and thirties [the nine hundred and forties].

 He mentioned their sects and customs.
 He described the various countries, mountains, oceans, provinces, and dynasties.
 He distinguished between Arabic and non-Arabic groups.
 His book, thus, became the basic reference work for historians, their principal source for verifying historical information.

-Al-Mas'udi was succeeded by al-Bakri 173 who did something similar for routes and provinces, to the exclusion of everything else, because, in his time, not many transformations or great changes had occurred among the nations and races.
+Al-Mas'udi was succeeded by al-Bakri who did something similar for routes and provinces, to the exclusion of everything else, because, in his time, not many transformations or great changes had occurred among the nations and races.

 However, at the present time-that is, at the end of the eighth [fourteenth] century-the situation in the Maghrib has taken a turn and changed entirely.